Chapter 75 – Trouble with the Rightwing-2019

 With time I began to feel my lecture audiences were not reacting quite as sympathetically as before.

-Maybe it was partly my fault; my irritations over Japan’s foolish economic, foreign and education policies were beginning to influence my lecture style.
+Maybe it was partly my fault; Japan’s foolish economic, foreign and education policies were beginning to annoy me.

 Suffice it to say that one day I got a fairly blunt request from my Jiji sponsors to keep away from criticising Japan’s position on the Northern Territories question.